FCC Releases Order Imposing New Privacy Rules on ISPs and Telcos

 Give customers advance notice of material changes to the carrier’s privacy policies.

 Additionally, the FCC will require carriers to provide “heightened disclosures” when they offer discounts or other incentives in exchange for a customer’s express affirmative consent to the use and sharing of their personal information—offerings the Order calls “pay for privacy” plans.
+To help companies comply with the notice rules, the FCC has tasked its Consumer Advisory Committee (“CAC”) with developing a standardized privacy notice that will serve as a “safe harbor” for those providers who voluntarily choose to adopt it.

 Choice & Obtaining Customer Consent